wxg4net/awesome-revelation/README.md

 It also have some features.

+**Now master branch works for both master and stable awesome WM**

-**Master branch is only working with awesome master branch.**
+~~Master branch is only working with awesome master branch.~~

-**For current stable version of awesome, 3.5.6, please checkout stable version**
+~~For current stable version of awesome, 3.5.6, please checkout stable version~~

 ## Changes since 2014-02-19
 ## Changes since 2014-02-19